astronomer/airflow-guides/guides/what-is-an-operator.md

 - [KubernetesPodOperator](https://registry.astronomer.io/providers/kubernetes/modules/kubernetespodoperator): Executes a task defined as a Docker image in a Kubernetes Pod.
 - [SnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator): Executes a query against a Snowflake database.

 Operators are easy to use and typically only a few parameters are required.
-While each individual operator works a bit differently, there are a few things that every Airflow user should know about operators generally:
+There are a few details that every Airflow user should know about operators:

 - The [Astronomer Registry](https://registry.astronomer.io/modules?types=operators) is the best place to go to learn about what operators are out there and how to use them.
-- The core Airflow package contains basic operators such as the PythonOperator and BashOperator, which will be automatically available in your Airflow environment.
+- The core Airflow package that contains basic operators such as the PythonOperator and BashOperator.
+These operators are automatically available in your Airflow environment.
 All other operators are part of provider packages, which must be installed separately.
 For example, the SnowflakeOperator is part of the [Snowflake provider](https://registry.astronomer.io/providers/snowflake).
-- If an operator exists for your specific use case, you should use it.
-This will make your DAGs easier to read and maintain, and is preferable to writing your own logic in a Python function or using [hooks](https://www.astronomer.io/guides/what-is-a-hook) directly.
+- If an operator exists for your specific use case, you should always use it over your own Python functions or [hooks](https://www.astronomer.io/guides/what-is-a-hook).
+This makes your DAGs easier to read and maintain.
-- However, if an operator does not exist for your use case or you need to extend an existing operator, you may do so.
+- If an operator doesn't exist for your use case, you can extend operator to meet your needs.
 For more on how to customize operators, check out our previous [Anatomy of an Operator webinar](https://www.astronomer.io/events/webinars/anatomy-of-an-operator).
 - [Sensors](https://www.astronomer.io/guides/what-is-a-sensor) are a type of operator that wait for something to happen.
 They can be used to make your DAGs more event-driven.
 - [Deferrable Operators](https://www.astronomer.io/guides/deferrable-operators) are a type of operator that release their worker slot while waiting for their work to be completed.
 This can result in cost savings and greater scalability, and Astronomer recommends using them whenever possible.
 Note that you must be using Airflow 2.2+ and have a triggerer running to use deferrable operators.
 - Any operator that interacts with a service external to Airflow will typically require a connection so that Airflow can authenticate to that external system.
-More information on how to set up connections can be found in our guide on [managing connections](https://www.astronomer.io/guides/connections/) or in the example section below.
+More information on how to set up connections can be found in our guide on [managing connections](https://www.astronomer.io/guides/connections/) or in the examples to follow.

 ## Example Implementation